MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cross-cloud-scale.md

 # Cross-cloud scaling pattern

-Automatically add resources to an existing application to accommodate an increase in load.
+Automatically add resources to an existing app to accommodate an increase in load.

 ## Context and problem

 Your app can't increase capacity to meet unexpected increases in demand.
 This lack of scalability results in users not reaching the app during peak usage times.
 The app can service a fixed number of users.

-Global enterprises require secure, reliable, and available cloud-based applications.
-Meeting increases in demand, and using the right infrastructure to support that demand is critical.
+Global enterprises require secure, reliable, and available cloud-based apps.
+Meeting increases in demand and using the right infrastructure to support that demand is critical.
 Businesses struggle to balance costs and maintenance with business data security, storage, and real-time availability.

-You may not be able to run your application in the public cloud.
+You may not be able to run your app in the public cloud.
 However, it may not be economically feasible for the business to maintain the capacity required in their on-premises environment to handle spikes in demand for the app.
 With this pattern, you can use the elasticity of the public cloud with your on-premises solution.

 ## Solution